ONSdigital/dp/guides/NEPTUNE.md

 1. Go to the Neptune section of the AWS console https://eu-west-1.console.aws.amazon.com/neptune
 1. Select Databases from the side menu (it may already be selected)
-1. Click on the link for the cluster you want to connect to
+1. Click on the link for the cluster you want to connect to.
+For local development, the `develop-neptune-dev-test-cluster` should be used.

     ![1](../img/neptune_db_select.png)